jEnbuska/none-dux/README.md

 Creates a flexible top level reducer that takes care of immutability.

-State can be safely extended without any preset shape
+State can be safely extended without any predefined shape
 ```

 function grow() {